 Perseverance is king, so I haven't yet given up on my dream of owning an unlocked iPhone.
 Stay tuned for the exciting continuation of this intriguing adventure!

-Be careful because these same scammers operate using several websites.
-Generally speaking, it's a scam if the unlocker claims to unlock phones from providers that never unlock (Softbank, Au, Docomo, etc.).
+Be careful because iPhone unlocking scams are everywhere on the web.
+Generally speaking, it's a scam if the unlocker claims to unlock phones from providers that never unlock (Softbank, Au, Docomo, etc.) and/or they offer iCloud activation lock bypass/removal service.

-Here are some sites that are also scams:
+Here are more sites that have been reported as scams: